For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 You want to be completely alert at all times, and you can’t wait until your prey turns around to gain your center of gravity back and wait to pull the arrow again.

-Is Bow Hunting Legal?
+Is Bow Hunting Legal on Public Land?

 There’s an average of four to eight weeks of additional hunting time each year for bow hunters (varies heavily from state to state, and laws are always changing).